PeterJemley/bridget/STATISTICS_DOCUMENTATION.md

 ### Current Predictions Section

-Real-time bridge opening predictions for the next hour:
+Bridge opening predictions for the next hour based on historical and recent data:

 ```swift
 struct PredictionCard: View {